OpenGL-Graphic-API/OpenGL-application-with-GUI-for-C-/README.md

 # OpenGL-application-with-GUI-for-C-
-OpenGL application with simple GUI Imgui
+OpenGL application with simple GUI Imgui for Debugging, Testing.